szuke/xtuple-extensions/docs/TUTORIAL2.md

 ### The Cache

-We are going to use a `XV.Picker` in the `Contact` workspace, which will rely on the Ice Cream Flavor collection to be cached in the browser.
+We are going to use a `XV.Picker` in the `Contact` workspace, which will rely on the `XM.IceCreamFlavorCollection` to be cached in the browser.
 Enter the following code into the file `/path/to/xtuple-extensions/source/icecream/client/models/startup.js`:

 ```javascript
 XT.extensions.icecream.initStartup = function () {